Argentina lifts currency controls, floats peso in bid to boost economy

 In order to ensure there are enough dollars to go around, Argentina was securing various sources of financing and expected inflows of $15 billion to $25 billion over the coming month, Prat-Gay told reporters.

-A few hours after his news conference, the central bank announced it had converted Chinese yuan CNY= from its currency swap with China for $3.1 billion of dollars to bolster its foreign reserves.

-Prat-Gay said he also expected the bank to reach a deal with foreign banks within 10 days for a credit line worth more than $5 billion.
+He expected the central bank to reach a deal with foreign banks within 10 days for a credit line worth more than $5 billion.
 Last week, a banking source told Reuters that Argentina was in talks over a loan with HSBC (HSBA.L), JPMorgan Chase & Co.
 (JPM.N), Goldman Sachs (GS.N), Deutsche Bank (DBKGn.DE) and Citigroup Inc (C.N).

 "He sent the correct message, that they have the strength to defend the currency at certain levels, and conveyed the confidence needed to anchor expectations," Costa said.